The WHY in Business Processes: Discovery of Causal Execution Dependencies: [id=del] Experimental setup and evaluation [id=add] Soundness and applicability evaluation of our method Soundness and applicability evaluation of our method

-To test our hypothesis, we ran each of the datasets with LiNGAM.
-In all cases, timestamps were adjusted according to the absolute modality with respect to process start time.
-All datasets can be accessed here\footnote{\url{https://github.com/IBM/SAX/tree/main/CPM2023}}.
+To test our hypothesis, we ran each of the datasets with \chadded[id=add]{Direct}LiNGAM.
+In all cases, timestamps were adjusted according to the \texttt{absolute} modality with respect to \chadded[id=add]{the} process start time. \chadded[id=add]{For comparison between the two modalities, we also employed the \texttt{relative} modality to the Request-for-payment data.}